-- I. Faculty members must require that either a final exam or some final culminating assignment be conducted or due during the final examination period established for the course.
-In courses for which an assignment other than a final examination has been identified as the most appropriate learning and assessment instrument, the following policies apply: - A. Final culminating assignments should be distributed to students no later than the beginning of the last week of classes so that students can coordinate them with preparation for other examinations. - B. Students must not be required to submit examinations or other culminating assignments before the date of the regularly scheduled exam time for a course. - II.
-During regular semesters, four (4) three-hour examinations are scheduled each day.
+- Faculty members must require that either a final exam or some final culminating assignment be conducted or due during the final examination period established for the course.
+In courses for which an assignment other than a final examination has been identified as the most appropriate learning and assessment instrument, the following policies apply: - a.
+Final culminating assignments should be distributed to students no later than the beginning of the last week of classes so that students can coordinate them with preparation for other examinations.
+This policy does not apply to summer or any other courses offered in a non-traditional block of time. - b.
+Students must not be required to submit examinations or other culminating assignments before the date of the regularly scheduled exam time for a course. - 2.
+During regular semesters, four (4) two and one-half-hour examinations are scheduled each day.
 For courses held during the summer or any other non-traditional block of time, examinations are held during the regularly scheduled class period on the last day of each term.
 Examinations shall be held or final assignments will be due on the dates and at the hours published by the Registrar.
-No exceptions are permitted unless approved by the College Dean. - III.
-The final examination schedule shall be published with the schedule of classes for each semester.
-One reading day will precede the examination period, except for courses held during the summer or any other non-traditional block of time. - IV.
-When students have in excess of two exams per day they may request that exams be rescheduled. - V. The instructor or a qualified proxy, approved by the College Dean, should be available during the examination period to hand out materials, to make necessary explanations, and to take examinations up when completed. - VI.
-Examination and semester grades are confidential and must not be posted. - VII.
+No exceptions are permitted unless approved by the College Dean. - The final examination schedule shall be published with the schedule of classes for each semester.
+One reading day will precede the examination period, except for courses held during the summer or any other non-traditional block of time. - 4.
+When students have in excess of two exams per day they may request that exams be rescheduled. - 5.
+The instructor or a qualified proxy, approved by the College Dean, should be available during the examination period to hand out materials, to make necessary explanations, and to take examinations up when completed. - 6.
+Examination and semester grades are confidential and must not be posted. - 7.
 A professor who assigns a take-home examination must inform students at the beginning of the semester.
 Such examinations (papers, projects, etc.) must be distributed by the beginning of the last week of classes.
 This will allow the students to begin preparing for their examinations.
-Students will not be required to submit the work before the date of the scheduled examination. - VIII.
-Exemptions to these policies must be approved by the College Dean. - IX.
+Students will not be required to submit the work before the date of the scheduled examination. - 8.
+Exemptions to these policies must be approved by the College Dean. - 9.
 The statement of purpose and final examination policies should be published each year in the Catalog and in the Undergraduate Student Handbook.